albertvisser/magiokis/readme.rst

 My first attempt at building a dynamic website, started around 2001 apparently and more or less completed around 2006 I guess.

-This is mostly here to showcase how I did it, before having tried using a framework like Django.
+This is mostly here to showcase how I did it before having tried using a framework like Django.

 However I did make some recent adjustments needed to make this work (apparently